Grace “Gunn” Davis, a model and musician involved in the scene in LA, USA, expresses herself through both music and modeling.

 - What is it like to be both a musician as well as a model?
 Do you find yourself leaning more to one side, than the other?

-“I am first and foremost a musician.
+“I am first, and foremost a musician.
 Music is my heart and soul and all I’ve wanted to do my whole life.
-I sort of stumbled upon modelling when people started telling me I should get into it because of my physicality, but became very fond of it and found it to be another way to express myself.”
+I sort of stumbled upon modeling when people started telling me I should get into it because of my physicality, but became very fond of it and found it to be another way to express myself.”

 - What has been the biggest struggle for you personally in regards to your career?

-- In regards to modelling, what have you achieved?
+- In regards to modeling, what have you achieved?
 What would you like to achieve?

-“As far as modelling goes, I’ve experienced some of the cool opportunities and people.
+“As far as modeling goes, I’ve experienced some of the cool opportunities and people.
 Recently I was honoured to walk at LA fashion week for Andre Emery, an amazing young individual with more passion than most.
-The fashion and modelling industry is a competitive one, but also something I’m honoured to be a part of.”
+The fashion and modeling industry is a competitive one, but also something I’m honoured to be a part of,” says Grace.

 “If I had to choose a legacy for myself, it would be for all people to know that they are terrifically made with intention and beauty.
 There is a special place in this world for each and every one of us.”

-To follow Grace and her journey through both modelling and music, be sure to “follow” her on both Instagram and Soundcloud.
+To follow Grace and her journey through both modeling and music, be sure to “follow” her on both Instagram and Soundcloud.